Ragnar Oratmangoen: Loan to Fortuna Sittard

 On 1 September 2023, Oratmangoen moved on loan to Fortuna Sittard, with an option of buyout clause.

 Dender

-On 13 August 2024, Oratmangoen officially joined Belgian Pro League club F.C.V Dender on a two-year contract.
+On 13 August 2024, Oratmangoen officially joined Belgian Pro League club FCV Dender on a two-year contract.
 Oratmangoen made his debut for the club on 22 September 2024, against Genk in a 0–4 defeat.
 On 26 October 2024, Oratmangoen scored his first league goal for Dender in a 2–5 home loss to Mechelen.

+Persib Bandung

+On 4 July 2026, Oratmangoen officially joined Persib Bandung with a three-season contract.

 International career

 In November 2023, Oratmangoen confirmed that he had decided to represent Indonesia at international level.
 On 7 March 2024, Oratmangoen was called up to the Indonesia national team for the 2026 FIFA World Cup qualification matches against Vietnam.
 On 26 March 2024, Ragnar scored in his debut against Vietnam in a 3–0 win, earning the man-of-the-match for his performance.

-On 5 September 2024, Oratmangoen gave an assist towards Sandy Walsh deflection against Saudi Arabia in a 1–1 draw in the third round of World Cup qualifiers.
-On 10 October 2024, Oratmangoen scored against Bahrain, in a controversial match that ended in a 2–2 stalemate.